MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/prepare.md

 -  The user account for Ankur Roy can be authorized by using **ankur.roy@contoso.com** and **ankur.roy@onmicrosoft.contoso.com**, but not **ankurroy@contoso.com**.

+In most cases, the value for UserPrincipalName will match one of the values in the ProxyAddresses field.
+This is the recommended configuration but if you cannot change your UPN to match the email address, you must take the following steps:

+1. Add the UPN value as another email address in Azure AD, so that it displays in the ProxyAddresses value.
+This lets the user be authorized for Azure Information Protection using that value.

+2. If the UPN is not routable (for example, **ankurroy.local**), configure alternate login ID for users and instruct them how to sign in to Office by using this alternate login.
+You must also set a registry key for Office.
+This solution is not supported for Office 2010.

+    For more information, see [Configuring Alternate Login ID](Configuring Alternate Login ID) and [Office applications periodically prompt for credentials to SharePoint Online, OneDrive, and Lync Online](https://support.microsoft.com/help/2913639/office-applications-periodically-prompt-for-credentials-to-sharepoint-online,-onedrive,-and-lync-online).

 > [!TIP]
 > You can use the Export-Csv cmdlet to export the results to a spreadsheet for easier sorting and searching.
 >